morgansegura/jts-developer-2019/ssh/README.md

   - One secret key for encyption and decryption
   - uses a key exchange algorithm
 - Asymmetrical Encryption
+  - Uses two separate keys, one for encryption and one for decryption (public, private)
 - Hashing

 #### Resources: